 - Weapon Charges

-Before you can start fighting back against your Denver domestic violence charge, you first have to understand why you were charged in the first place.
+Before you can start fighting back against your charges, you first have to understand why you were charged in the first place.
 Kevin Cahill knows this, and he knows how frightening and confusing this time can be.
 He always makes sure to sit down with every client as soon as possible to go over the details and what’s likely going to happen.
 This not only helps to put clients at ease by giving them a clear picture of their situation but also helps him to build your defense.